BlooCantCodeBruh/TryingToOptimizeMC/README.md

 # TryingToOptimizeMC_1.20.1

-You read the title, so here are some tips on how to optimize Minecraft 1.20.1
+You read the title, so here are some tips on how to optimize performance in Minecraft 1.20.1

 Results
 =